 Prohibited Corporate Contributions-WIS.
 ADMIN.
-CODE § ETH 26.02 (10)
+CODE ETH § 26.02 (10)

-Violation Type: Settlement Amount: Receiving Committee 1.5 times amount of contribution Corporate Contributor 1.5 times amount of contribution
+Violation Type: Settlement Amount: Receiving Committee 1.5 times amount of contribution, plus surrendering the amount of the unlawful contribution.
+Corporate Contributor 1.5 times amount of contribution

 Corporate contributions are limited by WIS.
 STAT. § 11.1112.
 Penalties are set by WIS.
 STAT. § 11.1400(1) and (3).
 Maximum penalty for the receiving committee is \$500 plus surrendering the amount of the unlawful contribution.
 Maximum penalty for the corporate contributor is three times the amount of the contribution.
 There shall be no violation if excess or improper contributions are returned within 15 days after the filing date for the reporting period in which the contribution is received as provided by WIS.
 STAT. § 11.1110(2)(b).